zeneksashy/csgoplugins/README.md

 # csgoplugins
-My plugins for cs go
+My plugins for cs go(only one so far)